fleetww/ResuTeX/README.md

 # ResuTeX
 A LaTeX resume/CV template, currently used for my own resume.
+Forked from Micheal Henning's ResuTex project.
+Updated to allow arbitray sized lists of items.

-***See the compiled document [here](https://github.com/myklhenn/ResuTeX/blob/master/mhenning-resume.pdf).***
+***See the compiled document [here](https://github.com/fleetww/ResuTeX/blob/master/fleetww-resume.pdf).***

 This document implements a JSON-like syntax for defining its components, based on `\newcommand` macros defined at the top of the file.
 A sample of the resume's